danwatt/bibcompact/README.md

 | lzop -9              | 1,611,939 | 36.367% |
 | Uncompressed         | 4,432,375 | 100%    |

-## What we know:
+## What Is Known

 * Uncompressed and without any special encoding, the ASCII text of the KJV is approximately 4.3 MB.
-* The Franklin Electronics KJ-21 had 1.125 MB of memory, and had not only the text of the KJV in what appears to be a case-sensitive format, but also had a "file format" that enabled relative fast full-text searching
+* The Franklin Electronics KJ-21 had 1.125 MB of memory (per the manual), and had not only the text of the KJV in a case-sensitive format, but also had a "file format" that enabled relative fast full-text searching
+* The KJ-21 also had a built-in thesaurus and word inflection database, mapping relationships between words that had similar meanings.
-* The KJV, along with application code and a couple small games was able to fit on a 1MB Gameboy cartridge.
+* The KJV, along with application code and a couple small games, was able to fit on a 1MB Game Boy cartridge.
 * The best text compressor to date (`zpaq`) can squeeze the KJV down to about 740kb, however it is extremely memory and CPU intensive to compress and decompress this much text.
-* The KJ-21 also had a built-in thesaurus and word inflection database, mapping relationships between words that had similar meanings.

 ## Design Considerations